Ruan Roelofse

-Ruan Roelofse (born 18 November 1989) is a professional South African tennis player.

-Roelofse has a career high ATP singles ranking of 357 achieved on 27 February 2012 and he has a career high ATP Doubles ranking of 122 achieved on 18 April 2016.
-He has had more success playing doubles, winning 6 ATP Challenger doubles titles.
+Ruan Roelofse (born 18 November 1989) is a professional South African tennis coach and a former player.
+He has a career high ATP singles ranking of world No. 357 achieved on 27 February 2012 and a doubles ranking of No. 122 achieved on 18 April 2016.

+Roelofse is currently the coach of professional player Michael Zheng.

+Career

+He had success playing doubles, winning 6 ATP Challenger doubles titles.
 Roelofse has also won 2 ITF singles titles and 39 ITF doubles titles.

 Roelofse has represented South Africa at the Davis Cup where he has a W/L record of 12–7.